unspecifier/quizzler/src/markdown/nha-baseline.md

 - The privacy requirements cover facilities' health information, whether paper or electronic.
 - Electronic health records should be sent to the third-party payer on a claim form.
-- The electronic transmission and code set standards require every provider to use the health care transactions, code sets, and identifiers. <input ty✅ pe="radio" required name="answer" value="correct" />
+- ✅ The electronic transmission and code set standards require every provider to use the health care transactions, code sets, and identifiers.
 - The Health Information Technology for Economic and Clinical Health (HITECH) Act encrypts provider-protected health information.

 ## Question: 119 of 125